christophercalm/personal-blog/posts/automated-sms-with-twilio-ecs-ecr.md

 ### Using EC2

-In the end, after realizing that ECS is not available for free tier, I eventually hosted my script on a Ubuntu 22.04 LTS container with EC2.
+In the end, after realizing that ECS was not available in the free tier, I eventually hosted my script on an Ubuntu 22.04 LTS container with EC2.
 This was relatively easy to setup, but as a bit of a note to my future self, the key generation tool works for the ubuntu user, not the root user when logging in via SSH.
 I simply pulled in the git repo and added my real data and env file.
 Then followed the commands in the Dockerfile to set up the cron job and python packages.

 I changed the crontab entry to